Courses

 SPH EH 722: Climate Change and Health Equity

 The root causes and upstream drivers of climate change and health inequities are often the same.
-Our energy, transportation, land use, building, food and agriculture and socioeconomic systems are key contributors to the pollution that leads to anthropogenic climate change and, at the same time, shape our urban and rural communities and living conditions.
+Our energy, transportation, land use, building, food and agriculture, and socioeconomic systems are key contributors to the pollution that leads to anthropogenic climate change and, at the same time, shape our urban and rural communities and living conditions.
 Global impacts of climate change on health are moderated by individual and community vulnerability and resilience.
-Health impacts may differ by place, race and income as a result of factors such as inequities in the distribution of economic power, historical disinvestment in some communities, discriminatory practices and policies over time, structural racism, higher pollution burdens and poor access to resources for health benefits and improvement.
+Health impacts may differ as a result of inequities in the distribution of economic power, historical disinvestment, discriminatory practices and policies over time, structural racism, higher pollution burdens, and poor access to resources for health benefits and improvement.
 As a result, certain groups including children, the elderly, and communities of color are less climate-resilient and more vulnerable to the negative health effects of climate change.
 This course will explore the interconnections between climate change, health, and equity, with a particular focus on upstream interventions to mitigate climate impacts that may have co-benefits for health and equity.
 We will rely on examples within the US as well as globally, to provide multiple perspectives including from the global south. -

 SPH EH 730: Methods in Environmental Health Sciences